AmariahAK/wisdom-drop/README.md

 # Perseverance / Quiet Strength Wisdom of the Day (December 4 2025)
 > “Even on the days you feel stuck, you’re still shifting something forward.
 Momentum isn’t always loud.”
 > — Lena Rowe

+# Perseverance / Inner Strength Wisdom of the Day (December 5 2025)
+> “Courage is what happens when the heart teaches the mind to keep going.”
+> — Alicia Britt Chole